sakimarquis/Mooc/6.431x/Unit 5 Continuous random variables/Unit 5 solved problems/Unit 5 solved problems.md

 (c) Find the conditional PDF of X given Y.
 (d) Find E[X∣Y=y], and use the total expectation theorem to find E[X] in terms of E[Y].
 (e) Use the symmetry of the problem to find the value of E[X].

+## 9. Probability that 3 pieces form a triangle

+**Probability that 3 pieces form a triangle.** We have a stick of length 1, and we consider breaking it in three pieces as follows.
+We choose randomly and independently two points on the stick, each point chosen uniformly along the length of the stick, and we break the stick at these two points.
+What is the probability that the three pieces we are left with can form a triangle?

+## 10. Buffon's needle and Monte Carlo simulation

+**Buffon's needle and Monte Carlo simulation.** A surface is ruled with parallel lines, which are at distance d from each other.
+Suppose that we throw a needle of length ℓ on the surface at random.
+What is the probability that the needle will intersect one of the lines?

+## 11. The Bayes rule with continuous random variables

+**The Bayes rule with continuous random variables.** Let X and Y be independent continuous random variables with PDFs $f_X$ and $f_Y$, respectively, and let Z=X+Y.

+(a) Show that $f_{Z|X}(z∣x)=f_{Y}(z−x)$. *Hint:* Write an expression for the conditional CDF of Z given X, and differentiate.

+(b) Assume that X and Y are exponentially distributed with parameter λ.
+Find the conditional PDF of X, given that Z=z.